 First, we have to get a clear idea about what is referral spam?
 These automated bots repeated your site homepage or post URL requests using a fake referrer URL.
 No one never visits your site and its not generate any revenue.
 These ghost referral spam needs to put their site domain on your server access log or your analytics and gain your attention.
 This is not just for you, it happens almost all the sites on the internet.
 There’s no malicious attack to your site.

-We can easily block referral spam.
+We can easily block referrer spam.
 So no need to filter referral spam in Google Analytics.
-To stop this kind of Ghost spam we can use a firewall.
+To stop this kind of spamdexing, we can use a firewall rule.
 There are many solutions out there.
 If you already have WAF firewall you can configure that service.

-In this post, I’m going to use the Cloudflare free Firewall to stop referral spambots.
-This firewall not installed on your server, therefore these Ghost spammers never access your server.
+In this post, I’m going to use the Cloudflare free Firewall to block spam bots.
+This firewall not installed on your server, therefore these automated bots never access your server.
+You can block them without even accessing your server.
 So you can protect your server overloading and slow down your site.

 If you are not a Cloudflare customer, you can create a free account.
 Free plan enough for this method.
 With one firewall rule, we can add multiple Ghost bot domain or IP address.
 So in a single rule can block all the spammers before accessing your server or site.

 - To create a new rule click on the “Create a Firewall rule” button, like the following screenshot.

 - Next page you have to add the referral spammer details.
 In here you can add the IP address or spammer domain name like the following screenshot.

 This step we added referring domain name to block all the refer request coming from it.
 When someone accesses your site using blacklisted refer domain, that request block by Cloudflare.
 So no bot have to access your server or site.